rschraml/fishid/README.md

-All data will be published in the next days (06/07/20).
+All data will be published soon - please contact me if you need the database (rudi.schraml@gmail.com)